 Here are four ways I will help you live a fuller, more balanced life as you navigate the ups and downs of bipolar disorder:

-1. I will leverage my 24 years of experience navigating bipolar disorder to help you live a fuller, more balanced life.
+1. I will leverage my 25 years of real-life experience navigating bipolar disorder to help you live a fuller, more balanced life.

 Like so many things in life, living well with bipolar disorder is a matter of trial and error.
 Many times, you take two steps forward and three steps back.